TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 ## What is the "Type Coverage"?

-If the test coverage is % of all possible code runs, what is the type coverage then?
+If the test coverage is % of all possible code runs, what is the "type coverage" then?

 ```php
 function run($name)